CodeCrafter-101/-Image-to-Text-to-Audio/README.md

 # Image to Text to Audio

-- ### **<a
-"Image to Text to Audio" is a pipeline-based application that extracts text from an image and converts that extracted text into spoken audio.
+- ###  "Image to Text to Audio" is a pipeline-based application that extracts text from an image and converts that extracted text into spoken audio.
 This project combines computer vision (OCR), natural language processing, and text-to-speech synthesis.The script uses the pytesseract library to extract text from the image and the gtts library to convert the extracted text to speech.**

 ## Objective